 As an important cross-disciplinary venue for all who are interested in the digital representation of music, the Music Encoding Conference is open to and brings together members from various encoding, analysis, and music research communities, including musicologists, theorists, librarians, technologists, music scholars, teachers, and students, and provides an opportunity for learning and engaging with and from each other.

-25–28 May 2021 19–22 July 2021 at Universidad de Alicante, Spain.
+The MEC 2021 will take place 19–22 July 2021 at Universidad de Alicante, Spain.
 It is co-sponsored with the Instituto Superior de Enseñanzas Artísticas de la Comunidad Valenciana.